 Just be careful: the risk of cross contamination in fast food restaurants, even those with gluten-free menus, is extremely high, and it's unlikely the people behind the counter have been trained in avoiding it.
 Keep your order simple and your instructions explicit for the best results.

-Here's a rundown of common fast food restaurant chains and their gluten-free menu options:
+Here's an alphabetical rundown of common fast food restaurant chains and their gluten-free menu options:

 If you're gluten-free, it's possible to dine at Arby's on most of the meats (without a bun, of course) and two meal-sized salads — the farmhouse salad with turkey and ham and the farmhouse salad with roast chicken.
 The chocolate, jamocha swirl and vanilla shakes also are listed as gluten-free.